Blog

 Hardcopy or E-reader

-I used to feel the same way but over time, my bookshelves housed thousands of books and space was an issue, travelling on public transport to the city every day meant a book took up room in my handbag and before long, the book was very dog-eared to look at.
-I tend to be one of those people who lose bookmarks so have to turn the page edge over.
+I used to feel the same way but over time, my bookshelves housed thousands of books and space was an issue, travelling on public transport to the city every day meant a book took up room in my handbag and before long, the book was very dog-eared.
+I tend to be one of those people who lose bookmarks so turn the page edge over.

 When I discovered Kindle through my iPad, it was such a breath of fresh air.
 I could have all my books present on the one device, my own little digital library.
 When I had finished reading one book, it was simple to purchase another without having to attend a book store or wait for a delivery.
 I could read at night without needing to switch on a bedside lamp.
 I could even change the font to be larger or smaller if so desired.